kimasaph/IT342_FitFlow/README.md

 **Course and Year**: BSIT - 3

 HI, I am Kyle Ezekiel Moreno and I like warm hugs uwu.
+I also like to hi the gym, read books, and i love playing basketball.